-Unaudited Interim Financial Information-The accompanying unaudited, condensed consolidated financial statements have been prepared according to the rules and regulations of the United States (the "U.S.") Securities and Exchange Commission (the "SEC") and, in the opinion of management, reflect all adjustments, which include normal recurring adjustments, necessary for a fair statement of the condensed consolidated balance sheets, condensed consolidated statements of operations, comprehensive income (loss), stockholders' equity and cash flows of MACOM Technology Solutions Holdings, Inc. ("MACOM", the "Company", "us", "we" or "our") for the periods presented.
+Unaudited Interim Financial Information-The accompanying unaudited, condensed consolidated financial statements have been prepared according to the rules and regulations of the United States (the "U.S.") Securities and Exchange Commission (the "SEC") and, in the opinion of management, reflect all adjustments, which include normal recurring adjustments, necessary for a fair statement of the condensed consolidated balance sheets, condensed consolidated statements of operations, comprehensive income, stockholders' equity and cash flows of MACOM Technology Solutions Holdings, Inc. ("MACOM", the "Company", "us", "we" or "our") for the periods presented.
 We prepare our interim financial information using the same accounting principles we use for our annual audited consolidated financial statements.
-Certain information and note disclosures normally included in the annual audited consolidated financial statements and the accompanying notes are adequate to make the information presented not misleading.
+Certain information and note disclosures normally included in the annual audited consolidated financial statements have been condensed or omitted in accordance with prescribed SEC rules.
+We believe that the disclosures made in our condensed consolidated financial statements and the accompanying notes are adequate to make the information presented not misleading.